paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 - 2-26 eras
 - 27 eras

-1 epoch is a short period and between a few epochs the validator set might be exactly the same.
+1 epoch is a short period and between a few epochs the validator will most likely be exactly the same.
 It is also very difficult to fix any local node issues for honest validator in such a short time so the chance for a repeated offense is high.

 1 era gives a bit more time to fix any minor issues.
-Additionally, it guarantees a validator set change at so many of the currently disabled validator might no longer be present anyway. ([**Point 4.**](#system-overview))
+Additionally, it guarantees a validator set change at so many of the currently disabled validator might no longer be present anyway.
+It also gives the time for the validator to chill themselves if they have identified a cause and want to spend more time fixing it. ([**Point 4.**](#system-overview))

 Higher values could be considered and the main arguments for those are based around the fact that it reduces the number of repeated attacks that will be allowed before the slash execution.
-Generally 1 attack per era for 27 eras resulting in 27 attacks at most should not compromise oru safety assumptions.
+Generally 1 attack per era for 27 eras resulting in 27 attacks at most should not compromise our safety assumptions.
 Although this direction could be further explored and might be parametrized for governance to decide.

 </br></br></br>